loki3/loki-pl1/docs/Issues.md

 There are times when lazy evaluation is essential, but some aspects of function dispatch require arguments to be fully evaluated.
 In loki3, a function must do one or the other.

 Lazy evaluation is useful when you want to conditionally run only one out of several paths, either for performance/memory reasons or because you want to avoid the side effects of the unused paths.
-You can do this by annotating arguments as :rawLines.
+You can do this by annotating arguments as `:rawLines`.
 (See the "Unevaluated parameters" section of Functions.md for more details.)
 A simple example is a conditionl.

 ```
 :runIf v= ( ( ->condition : bool ) 1func1 ( ->f : :rawLines ) )